Julian Washburn: Delaware Blue Coats (2019–2020)

 On July 7, 2019, Washburn was traded to the Golden State Warriors in exchange for Andre Iguodala and a protected first-round draft pick.
 The Warriors also received a traded player exception in the deal.
 He was waived on July 17, 2019.

 He was named to the training camp roster of the Delaware Blue Coats, which acquired his returning players rights from the Austin Spurs.
 Washburn averaged 6.5 points and 4.8 rebounds per game.

 Dorados de Chihuahua (2020)

 On November 3, 2020, Washburn signed with the Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional.

 Return to Delaware (2021)

 On January 14, 2021, Washburn re-signed with the Delaware Blue Coats where he averaged 7.9 points, 2.6 rebounds and 1.4 assists on 42 and 36 per cent shooting from field goal and three-point range, respectively.

 London Lions (2021–2022)

 On June 11, 2021, Washburn signed with the Fraser Valley Bandits of the Canadian Elite Basketball League, but didn't play for them.
 On July 9, he signed with the London Lions of the British Basketball League (BBL).

+Fourth stint at Austin (2023–2024)

+On November 20, 2023, Washburn joined the Austin Spurs of the NBA G League.
+However, he was waived on November 4, 2024.